d4vr0s/Facebook-MessFacebook-Messenger-JSON-viewerenger-JSON-viewer/README.md

 - urls converted to clickable links
 - timestamp to the right of participant, it's set for EST, edit for your timezone.
 - Swapped the original left right bubble participants.
 I wanted left to be me.
+- added day of week hoverover to the timestamps

 As raw JSON, it's hard to read and it's in reverse chronological order: